Camalier family, Ocean Properties announce partnership for Old Naples Hotel

 The intention remains to minimize both short- and long-term impacts to the Third Street District, its neighbors, and its visitors.
 This design process includes a plan for demolition of the existing plaza and subsequent construction of the new hotel to occur in succession, once the architectural and engineering plans for the hotel are complete.

 To minimize disruption to the neighborhood, the hotel’s design team is currently pre-planning many aspects of the construction effort.
 In combination with the results of groundwater tests, detailed design drawings will enable construction to begin in May 2020, with a possible hotel opening at the end of 2021.

 As long-time residents and property owners in Old Naples, the Camalier Family remains committed to bringing to life the charming, boutique-style hotel eagerly anticipated by the community.
 We will continue to post updates to this website as plans unfold.

 Naples’ Third Street District is steeped in history.
 Early visitors to the small town most frequently arrived by steamboat at the T-shaped Naples pier along the pristine shores of the Gulf of Mexico.
-Just 600 feet from the pier was the charming Naples Hotel, adorned with an iconic cupola topped with the American flag – a sight that would become a familiar hallmark of Naples for the next 150 years.
+Just 600 feet from the pier was the charming Naples Hotel, adorned with an iconic cupola topped with the American flag – a sight that would become a familiar hallmark of Naples for nearly 90 years.

 It was January 1889 when President Grover Cleveland’s sister, Rose, became the first of 20 friends and dignitaries to sign the guest register at the Naples Hotel’s grand opening.
 Genteel visitors from around the country and the world considered the Naples Hotel a preferred destination.
 Though the inn evolved throughout its time in the heart of the Third Street District, guests and neighbors alike enjoyed its spacious public areas for catching up on the news of the day and enjoying games, debates and parties.